ngworker/ngworker/packages/spectacular-docs/docs/spectacular/index.md

 Spectacular offers the speed and the flexibility of the Angular testbed without the framework and testbed boilerplate.
-Spectacular's test harnesses run our Angular-specific software artifacts in an environment as as reasonably close to a real Angular application as possible.
+Spectacular's test harnesses run our Angular-specific software artifacts in an environment as reasonably close to a real Angular application as possible.

 It's worth mentioning that Spectacular is testing framework-agnostic.
-It works with all test runners and test frameworks as long as they support the Angular testbed.
+It works with all test runners and testing frameworks as long as they support the Angular testbed.

 Spectacular offers the following testing APIs: